zama-ai/concrete/docs/core-features/table_lookups.md

     assert circuit.encrypt_run_decrypt(i) == rounded_i**2
 ```
+### Rounding

-The second possibility is to set `i'` as the rounding of `i`: here, we take the most significant bits of `i`, and increment by 1 if ever the most significant ignored bit is a 1, to round.
+The second option is to set `i` as the rounded value of `i`.
+In this method, we take the most significant bits of `i` and round up by 1 if the most significant ignored bit is 1.
 This is done with `fhe.round_bit_pattern`.

-It's however a bit more complicated, since rounding may make us go "out" of the original table.
-Remark how we enlarged the original table by 1 index.
+However, this approach can be slightly more complex, as rounding might result in an index that exceeds the original table's bounds.
+To handle this, we expand the original table by one additional index:

 ```python
 from concrete import fhe